ervc/newcandy/readme.md

     python candy.py growth_example.ini

-from the command line, where input.ini is the input file you wish to use.
+from the command line, where growth_example.ini is the input file you wish to use.

 ### Static runs